zakkarry/retraktarr/README.md

     - I suggest using `https://google.com` for your redirect URI.
 We will need to steal a parameter from the redirect to complete the OAuth2 process.
 3. After creating the application, click on it and you will see your `Client ID`, `Client Secret`, and an `Authorize` button.
 4. Click `Authorize`.
 Click `Yes`.
 You will be redirected to Google (or your URI) and in the URL bar you will see `?code=` followed by 64 alphanumeric characters. **Save this for now.
 This is your OAuth2 Authorization code.**
-5. You can now complete the OAuth2 process when you're ready using the `retraktarr` script.
+5. You can now complete the OAuth2 process when you're ready using the `retraktarr`.

 ## Installing retraktarr